-Since many of you will be spending time outside this long holiday weekend and, of course, this summer, we thought we’d share a few tips to that may come in handy.
-This week is a DIY to help keep those pesky pests at bay naturally.
-And, this post, like last weeks, is another re-post with update as we continue to move posts over from our blog archive.
+Hopefully, you'll be able to spend some time outside this long holiday weekend and, of course, this summer, so we thought we’d share a few tips that may come in handy.
+This is more of a DIY post to help keep those pesky pests at bay... naturally.

 Like you, we love spending time outdoors with our families.
 Summer provides us with time to ride bikes, kick around a ball, kayak, and picnic together.
 Unfortunately, it seems some pests also enjoy tagging along for these activities!
 At Modern Kids Design, we try to take care of uninvited guests in an earth-friendly way.
 The next time ants invade your picnic or mosquitoes rock the boat, consider trying one of these natural pest control methods.

 We enjoy making our own insect repellent for our on-the-move families.
 This simple recipe uses essential oils that are known to repel pests—and it smells great!

 1-1/2 tablespoons water

 8 drops of Rosemary essential oil

 4 drops of Geranium essential oil

 Add ingredients to a 2 ounce spray bottle, shake vigorously, and spray.
 Be sure to shake well before each use.
 Apply liberally, and often!